e2l3n/WirelessAppUpdate/README.md

 ###Client side (mobile app)
 A hybrid mobile application (created via Apache Cordova) that hosts a simple HTML page.
 Part of the client side code is abstracted in a reusable cordova plugin.
 * Compatible with [Cordova Plugman](https://github.com/apache/cordova-plugman).
 Upon start the app broadcasts its presence using the native mDNS service and advertises itses as a service .
-HTe application then starts listening on specific port for socket initiated by the server.
+The app then starts listening on specific port for socket connections initiated by the server.

 ###Server side
 The server is an <i>express</i> app which which exposes REST API and provides a simple UI built with <i>jade</i> framework for sending commands to clients.
 Upon start the server begings browsing all services on the local network and lists all available clients.
 <br>The REST API has the following routes: